 On 25 March 2020, Solomon Islands declared a State of Public Emergency under s.16 of the Solomon Islands Constitution in response to COVID-19 world pandemic.
-On 27 March 2020, the SOE was extended to four months.
 Measures imposed under the SOE focused on controlling people's movement, closing borders, restricting movement of vessels and aircraft, allowing special funds to implement public safety measures, and to temporarily close public places.
 Some economic sectors, like informal food and betel nut markets in Honiara, were banned completely, whilst other sectors were subject to more limited restrictions.
 In July, despite no cases of coronavirus yet being reported in Solomon Islands, the Governor General issued another state of emergency proclamation, which was endorsed by the National Parliament.